frnmst/fast-caesar-vigenere-cipher/README.md

 An ANSI C, fast and efficient implementation of Caesar and Vigenère cipher.

 ## Compile
-To compile please use run `$ ./compile.sh` instead of using the Makefile.
+To compile please use run `$ cd src && ./compile.sh` instead of using the Makefile.

-This will create an executable called `fcvc` in the current directory.
+This will create an executable called `fcvc` in the `src` directory.

 ## Help
 ```